kwikteam/phy-doc/docs/cluster-manual.md

 ]
 ```

-#### Internal settings
+### Internal settings

-Some internal settings (especially related to the views and the GUI, such as the position of the views) are automatically saved in `~/.phy/internal_settings`.
+Some internal settings (especially related to the views and the GUI, such as the position of the views) are automatically saved in `~/.phy/internal_settings` (a JSON file).
 You can delete this file if you have some strange bugs in the GUI.

 You can also set some settings manually: